-The custodian or his/her deputy shall determine the specific records which are not available to the public.
+The Executive Director or his/her designee shall determine the specific records which are not available to the public.
 These shall include:

 - 1. Personnel records of employees. - 2.
 Communications between legal counsel and the Commission on current litigation which are referenced or privileged under Section 905.03 of the Wisconsin State Statutes.